Update 2019: This bio is a couple years old and needs updating

 Hey, my name is Aaron and welcome to my site.
 I created Freedom and Fulfilment to write about my experience and share ideas on self improvement, spirituality, and how we can create the best lives for ourselves and others.

 There are two major themes to my writing and approach.
-The first is a self development process based mainly around the conscious acquisition (or elimination) of character traits.
-Through personal experience and observing others I’ve come to understand the effectiveness and utility of this approach for creating desirable life circumstances.
+The first is a self development process based mostly around the conscious acquisition (or elimination) of character traits.
+Through personal experience and research I’ve come to understand the effectiveness and utility of this approach for creating desirable life circumstances.

 This process involves honesty with oneself, self-reflection, close examination of thoughts and beliefs, overcoming fears, solving personal problems, and developing mental models for oneself and the world.
-There’s also a practical side and that’s the reason for my interest and writing on habits, routines, self discipline, creativity and productivity.
+There’s also a practical side that involves habits, routines, self discipline, creativity and productivity.

 Anyone can follow this process and begin to improve their lives.
-And although initially “self” focused, I believe it inevitably leads one to want to do good in the world, as well as making one more able to do so.
+And although initially “self” focused, I believe it inevitably leads one to want to do good in the world, as well increasing one’s ability to do so.

 A combination of theory and practice have led me to believe, at bottom, in ultimate unity and that everyone and everything is “God”.
 The universe and existence are fundamentally beautiful and sacred and life as a human being is a gift to be cherished.
 This remains true under all circumstances, despite how impossibly difficult it often is to keep in mind.